reconf-refind/reconf/README.md

 npm install
 ```

-⚠️ reconf doesn't work on linux, since it needs to read AND write to the ESP.
+⚠️ reconf doesn't work in MSDOS/NTOS (including Windows), since it needs to read AND write to the ESP.

 ⓘ  don't panic for the 'write to the ESP', rEFInd's config is in the ESP.

+reconf only works if refind is installed, so go and install that real quick

+refind itself also doesnt work if you are using legacy BIOS so no gui boot for bios

 ## usage